Liz Cheney: 2016

 After Wyoming congresswoman Cynthia Lummis retired in the fall of 2015, Cheney launched a campaign for her House seat on February 1, 2016.
-She was widely considered the front-runner, and a poll commissioned by the Casper Star-Tribune and Wyoming PBS showed her leading in the Republican primarythe real contest in this heavily Republican state.
-Russian-American oil tycoon Simon Kukes contributed to her campaign.
-She was elected with over 60% of the vote.
+She was widely considered the front-runner, and a poll commissioned by the Casper Star-Tribune and Wyoming PBS showed her leading in the Republican primary.
+She won a crowded Republican primary with 38% of the vote, and went on to win the general election.

 2018

 In the November 6 general election, Cheney was reelected to the House with 127,951 votes, defeating Democrat Greg Hunter (59,898 votes), Libertarian Richard Brubaker (6,918) and Constitution Party candidate Daniel Clyde Cummings (6,069).
 Cheney won 21 of 23 counties, losing Albany and Teton Counties to Hunter.
 On November 14, the Republican membership elected Cheney chair of the House Republican Conference for the 116th Congress.
 In this post, she was the third-ranking Republican in the chamber, behind Minority Leader Kevin McCarthy and Minority Whip Steve Scalise.